 Erica: Didi, I would love for you to start off by sharing a little more about your story.

 Didi: I started my career as a registered nurse as I worked for many years in women’s health.
-For years, I knew that wasn’t my calling even though healing women was.
+For years, I knew that wasn’t my calling even though healing women were.
 I had a miscarriage while I was working as a supervisor in my role as a nurse.
 My husband and I were completely devastated as it was my first pregnancy.

 I felt like I did everything right.
 I was newly married and my husband and I were left confused and sad about the situation.
 Thankfully, he’s a farmer so he always had the best things to say.
 I will never forget when I was in the emergency room crying as I was holding his hand and I said to him, “I can’t believe that this is part of our story.”
 And he looked at me and said, “You know Di, I’ve planted so many seeds in my life and out of those seeds, some make it beautifully and some don’t.
 We must understand that this is beyond our control.”